pghvlaans/wclock/README.md

 * sed (GNU or BSD)
 * gzip

-These packages should be included on almost any Linux or BSD installation.
+These packages should be included on almost any Linux or BSD installation. wclock has been tested on Linux, FreeBSD and OpenBSD.

+*Installation*

+See INSTALL for installation instructions.

 *Bug Reporting*